Particle approximation for Lagrangian Stochastic Models with specular boundary condition

 and for $d\lambda_{\Sigma_T}$ a.e. $(t,x,u)\in \Sigma^{\pm}_{T}$,

-where $G_{\sigma}(t)$ is the centered Gaussian density function with variance $\sigma^2 t$, $*$ stands for the convolution product, $a_{\pm}$, $\nu_{\pm}$ are constants depending only on $T,d,\alpha$ and $\Vert b\Vert_{\infty}$ and are such that $a_{-}<0$, $a_{+}>0$ and $\nu_{\pm}>0$. \end{proposition} {Solution of Equation \eqref{eq:ConditionalMcKeanVlasov-Pde} and the related notion of trace functions stated in Proposition \ref{prop:2014} are understood in the weak (distributional) sense and we refer to \cite[Definition $1.1$ and Theorem $3.3$]{BoJa-15} for a detailed existence result formulation.
-For the sake of completeness, let us mention that the existence of $\gamma^+(\rho)$ and $\gamma^-(\rho)$ is directly related to the notion of trace problems for kinetic equations (see references in \cite{BoJa-15}), and their construction is granted, on $\Sigma^+_T$ and $\Sigma^-_T$ respectively, by a density argument related to the solution space $V_1(\weight,Q_T)$ and the smoothness of $\partial\Dd$.} Proposition \ref{prop:2014} is clearly also true when the drift $B[x;\cdot]$ is replaced by its smoothed version $B_\epsilon[x;\cdot]$, or by a linear and bounded drift $V(t,x)$.
-In the following, we slightly extend Proposition \ref{prop:2014} for a generic linear drift $V(t,x)$. \begin{corollary} Let $V\in L^\infty((0,T)\times\Dd)$ and assume \hyp.
+where $G_{\sigma}(t)$ is the centered Gaussian density function with variance $\sigma^2 t$, $*$ stands for the convolution product, $a_{\pm}$, $\nu_{\pm}$ are constants depending only on $T,d,\alpha$ and $\Vert b\Vert_{\infty}$ and are such that $a_{-}<0$, $a_{+}>0$ and $\nu_{\pm}>0$. \end{proposition} Solution of Equation \eqref{eq:ConditionalMcKeanVlasov-Pde} and the related notion of trace functions stated in Proposition \ref{prop:2014} are understood in the weak (distributional) sense and we refer to \cite[Definition $1.1$ and Theorem $3.3$]{BoJa-15} for a detailed existence result formulation.
+For the sake of completeness, let us mention that the existence of $\gamma^+(\rho)$ and $\gamma^-(\rho)$ is directly related to the notion of trace problems for kinetic equations (see references in \cite{BoJa-15}), and their construction is granted, on $\Sigma^+_T$ and $\Sigma^-_T$ respectively, by a density argument related to the solution space $V_1(\weight,Q_T)$ and the smoothness of $\partial\Dd$.
+Proposition \ref{prop:2014} is clearly also true when the drift $B[x;\cdot]$ is replaced by its smoothed version $B_\epsilon[x;\cdot]$, or by a linear and bounded drift $V(t,x)$.
+The combination of Proposition \ref{prop:2014} with the following corollary allows to conclude on the uniqueness in law of the solution to \eqref{eq:ConfinedLagrangsystem}. \begin{corollary} Let $V\in L^\infty((0,T)\times\Dd)$ and assume \hyp.
 Any weak solution $(X_t,U_t;\,t\in[0,T])$ to

 admits time-marginal densities $(\rho(t);\,t\in[0,T])$ {such that $\rho(t)$ is in $L^2(\omega,\Dd\times\er^d)$ for all $t\in[0,T]$}.
 The traces $\gamma^{+}(\rho)$ and $\gamma^{-}(\rho)$ are in $L^2(\weight;\Sigma^+_T)$ and $L^2(\weight;\Sigma^-_T)$ respectively, and such that for all $f_1\in \Cc_c(\Sigma^+_T)$, $f_2\in \Cc_c(\Sigma^-_T)$,